KiFoundation/ki-monitor/README.md

 ```
 Configure the validator monitor as explained in the previous section and run it as follows:
 ```
-node monitor.js config.js
+node monitor.js ./config.json ./state.json 10
 ```

+This will run the script in deamon mode where `./config.json` is the configuration file, `./state.json` is a file to store the current state and `10` is the (configurable) interval between the monitoring cycles.

 Configure the block monitor as explained in the previous section and run it as follows:
 ```
 node monitor_block.js config-block.js
 ```

-Indeed, this will launch a single monitoring cycle.
-To have a permanent monitoring schedule automatic periodic runs with any schedular such as `cron`.
+This will launch a single block monitoring cycle.
+To have a permanent monitoring, schedule periodic runs with any schedular such as `cron`.

 ## Subscribe to the KI ecosystem Slack alerts